-Local Plans: The plan for the future development of the local area, drawn up by the local planning authority in consultation with the community.
+Local Plan: The plan for the future development of the local area, drawn up by the local planning authority in consultation with the community.
 In law this is described as the development plan documents adopted under the Planning and Compulsory Purchase Act 2004.
-Current core strategies or other planning policies, which under the regulations would be considered to be development plan documents, form part of the Local Plan.
-The term includes old policies which have been saved under the 2004 Act.
+Current Core Strategies or other planning policies, which under the regulations would be considered to be Development Plan Documents, form part 1 of the Local Plan.
+Part 2 Local Plans will include site allocations and development management policies.

-Local Strategic Partnership: An overall partnership of people that brings together organisations from the public, private, community and voluntary sector within a local authority area, with the objective of improving people's quality of life.
+Local Strategic Partnership: An overall partnership that brings together organisations from the public, private, community and voluntary sectors within a local authority area, with the objective of improving people's quality of life.

 Local Transport Plan (LTP): Set out the development of local, integrated transport, supported by a programme of transport improvements and are used to bid for Government funding towards transport improvements.
 They are prepared by upper tier authorities.
-For Greater Nottingham there are two one prepared by Derbyshire County Council covering Erewash, and a second prepared by Nottingham City and Nottinghamshire County Councils jointly, covering the rest of Greater Nottingham.
+For Greater Nottingham there are two Local Transport Plans; one prepared by Derbyshire County Council covering Erewash and a second prepared by Nottingham City and Nottinghamshire County Councils jointly covering the rest of Greater Nottingham.